Outward Hound Ripstop Life Jacket

 - Top grab handle for easy rescue

-- Front floats keeps your pup's head above water
+- Front floats keep your pup's head above water

 - Reflective accents and bright colours for high visibility

-- Adjustable straps and neoprene belly band for comfortable and secure fit
+- Adjustable straps and neoprene belly band for a comfortable and secure fit

 WHAT DO I NEED?

 - Use tailor’s tape (as opposed to a heavy-duty construction tape measure) for your measurements.
 Tailor’s tape is designed to measure circumferences, which is exactly what you’ll be doing when you measure your pup.

 - Have a notepad handy, too, so you can write down your pup’s measurements and save them for later.

 - Have your pup stand for all the measurements.
 It usually helps if you have a friend around to hold a treat above your dog’s nose.
 That way your pup will stand as tall as possible while you measure him.